Just Who IS This Guy?

 There's no shortage of firms willing to buy a given geezer's whole life policy who are running no shortage of commercials to get the word out.

-But like I said, that's not what I'm talking about; that's not what I want to apologize for.
+But like I said, that's not what I want to talk about; that's not what I want to apologize for.

 The crushing and ever-expanding national debt and a plethora of unfulfillable financial promises, that's what I want to apologize for.